Services and Facilities

 Replication Competent Retrovirus (RCR) Assay

-Lentiviral vector preparations produced by the Vector and Transgenic Mouse Core performs the RCR assay before use if the investigator prefers to use them at BSL1 safety levels (non-RCR tested vectors can be used at BSL2).
+Lentiviral vector preparations produced by the Vector and Transgenic Mouse Core can be tested using the RCR assay before use if the investigator prefers to use them at BSL1 safety levels (non-RCR tested vectors can be used at BSL2).
 The Core will direct investigators to appropriate sites for this service.
 The Core has not yet found replication competent virus in any lentivirus preparations, in agreement with reports in the literature.

 The Core offers molecular biology services not routinely performed in DRC affiliates’ labs.
-These include real-time PCR with mRNA copy number quantification (using a Stratagene Mx3005P quantitative PCR instrument), cloning and targeting vector design and construction, site-directed mutagenesis, and construction of plasmids for virus and mouse production.
+These include real-time PCR with mRNA copy number quantification (using an Agilent/Stratagene Mx3005P PCR instrument), cloning and targeting vector design and construction, and site-directed mutagenesis.
 The Core offers gene synthesis either in-house or using the local company Blue Heron Biotechnology.
 This option can be especially useful in accurately obtaining long genes, vectors, or complex constructs, when no native sequences are available or when rare RNA transcripts are required.
 Synthesized genes are delivered as 3-5 μg of purified plasmid DNA with the bacterial strain containing the plasmid and sequencing/trace data.

-The Vector and Transgenic Mouse Core’s laboratory (710 sq. ft) is located on the second floor of the University of Washington at South Lake Union.
-The Vector and Transgenic Mouse Core space consists of wet lab space, tissue culture room, and procedure room.
+The CRISPR, Vector and Transgenic Mouse Core’s laboratories are located in the F building and S building at the University of Washington’s South Lake Union Campus.
+The Vector and Transgenic Mouse Core space consists of wet lab space, BSL2+ tissue culture rooms, and procedure rooms.

-Key equipment within the Vector and Transgenic Mouse Core includes PCR machines (ABI), a Nanodrop (Thermo), Mx3005P and Mx4000 real-time PCR systems (Aglilent), and a Tangential Flow Filtration system for virus purification.
-The Vector and Transgenic Mouse Core has access to shared equipment in the Diabetes and Obesity Center of Excellence, including beta-counters, gamma-counters, ABI real-time PCR machines, MaxWell RNA/DNA isolators, fluorescence and luminescence plate readers, gel scanners, and flow cytometers and cell sorters.
+Key equipment within the Vector and Transgenic Mouse Core includes PCR machines (ABI), a Nanodrop (Thermo), Mx3005P and Mx4000 real-time PCR systems (Aglilent) and equipment for virus production and purification.
+The Vector and Transgenic Mouse Core has access to shared equipment in the UW Medicine Diabetes Institute, including ABI real-time PCR machines, MaxWell RNA/DNA isolators, fluorescence and luminescence plate readers, gel scanners, and flow cytometers and cell sorters.